dottjt/reddit_response/README.md

 ## Improvements

-- Did I just relapse or not?
-MESSAGE If you have to ask, then generally yes.
-Although

-// Although not necessarily a relapse, indicates that you don't have control over your mind.

-- when does it get easier - It gets easier once you learn to develop control over your mind. // MESSAGE

 - Fetish is irrelevant.
 MESSAGE

-- Message compose page to have an inferno render in order to set user as hostile.
-- Should show DONE if they have EVER received a final message.
-Period.
-- If done, remove everything so it takes up less space.

 - Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.
-- split up filter, for sure.
 - Target the nofap website, not just reddit.
 Increase your userbase :)

-// Send Final BANNER is not correct, please align with how it's being done in the filters.
-It will show purely if it's middle, but the use has only sent a start, which is wrong.

-- Remove did this count as relapse posts if I'm not addressing them

 ## Nice To Have